Thank you for visiting Permission to Speak.

-Permission to Speak is the ministry of retired Christian minister, John Churcher.
-It is an exploration of an emerging understanding of spirituality and of the sacred freed from the old ideas of an exclusive supernatural 'god Being' somewhere 'out there'.
+Permission to Speak is an inclusive and progressive ministry that explores an emerging paradigm, a new consciousness and understanding of spirituality freed from the old ideas of an exclusive supernatural 'god Being' somewhere 'out there'.

 We each pass this way once and we have responsibilities to ourselves, to our families, to our neighbours [no matter who or where they are] and to the planet, our only and shared home in a vast and developing universe.

 Change will happen but it will not be through words of traditional belief.
 It will come through people of good will acting together to challenge injustice and inequality, seeking a wholeness for both this planet and all humanity.
 The future of religion cannot be guaranteed but unless there is sacrificial compassion, justice and serving those in need then religion in an increasingly secular world will become little more than a relic of the past, a museum piece.